 Reliability & Support

-At one point for five minutes it kept continually popping up disconnect windows in the corner of my screen, despite the Webfully VPN showing that I was connected to the internet and a server.
-Most of which weren't even fully visible.
-In my view it's the mark of an unstable VPN connection.
+During a specific period, for approximately five minutes, I encountered a recurring issue where disconnect windows persistently appeared in the corner of my screen.
+This occurred despite the Webfully VPN indicating that I was connected to both the internet and a server, although many of the windows were not fully visible.
+In my opinion, this indicates an unstable VPN connection.

 I experienced multiple glitches with the Windows app, including several disconnect messages that kept popping up until I closed and reopened the app.